carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > > ```
 > > {: .bash}
 > >
-> >    The deepest layer should differ: yourUsername is uniquely yours.
+> >    The deepest layer should differ: {{ site.sched.user }} is uniquely yours.
 Are there differences in the
 > >    path at higher levels?
 > >
 > > You can run `ls` to **l**i**s**t the directory contents, though it's possible nothing will show